 - Ambulatory microphlebectomy – This outpatient procedure involves the removal of superficial veins through small incisions.
 This procedure is usually performed on larger veins, including varicose veins that are sitting above the skin’s surface.

-- Radiofrequency ablation – Laser energy helps to seal off varicose veins, providing immediate relief of symptoms.
+- Radiofrequency ablation – Heat energy helps to seal off varicose veins, providing immediate relief of symptoms.
 There is little to no pain with radiofrequency ablation.

 - Venaseal ablation – This procedure uses an FDA approved medical adhesive to close the vein.
 Your doctor will inject local anesthesia and apply some pressure to the vein as it is being sealed.